 At no additional fee, Merit Members adopting Merit Internet Service can take advantage of Layer 3 Merit Peering/Caching and Internet2 Peer Exchange (I2PX) with a typical capacity of 10 Gbps or more (I2PX is across the national Internet2 network).
 These peering options are designed for high performance cloud activities requiring high speed, low latency, and low jitter – including cloud compute, communications (voice/video), research, and esports.
 Internet2 Peer Exchange also includes the use of the community’s existing 3 Tbps of peering capabilities to the major cloud providers for access to cloud SaaS services (e.g., Zoom or Office 365).

-There are more than 100 Cloud Service Providers available, including; AWS, Microsoft Azure, Google, Netflix, Apple, Facebook, Comcast, AT&T, TelNet Worldwide.
+There are more than 100 cloud service providers available, including; AWS, Microsoft Azure, Google, Netflix, Apple, Facebook, Comcast, AT&T, and TelNet Worldwide.

 Internet2 Cloud Connect (I2CC) can provide additional direct connection services at a nominal fee.
-Direct connection services are used when you want to extend a part of your computing infrastructure (servers, compute, storage) so you can run your service in the cloud.
-I2CC will allow you to provision a Layer 2 or Layer 3 connection through Merit and Internet2 to reach cloud-based resources that are dedicated to you (based on your subscription to the cloud providers’ service).
+Direct connection services are used to extend a part of your computing infrastructure (servers, compute, storage) to run your service in the cloud.
+I2CC will allow you to provision a Layer 2 or Layer 3 connection through Merit and Internet2 to reach cloud-based resources that are dedicated to your organization (based on your subscription to the cloud providers’ service).
 Private, dedicated cloud connections with 10 Gbps capacity are also available.

-For more information about Merit peering and cloud connections, please contact [email protected].
+For more information about Merit peering, caching and cloud connect, please contact [email protected].